sevmorris/macback-m1/README.md

 > `--force` overwrites an existing Brewfile.<br>
 > `--describe` adds a brief description for each entry.

 ---
+#### Use a Brewfile

+_If_ you have a Github repo with your Brewfile and you run Strap then Strap should use that repo to install apps.

+---
 To install via the Brewfile: